 Less Than $50,000 8 3.59%

-Keep in mind that the annual income you can make on a food truck will vary greatly on a variety of factors including your menu, how frequently you vend, what part of the country you operate, and other factors.
+Keep in mind that the annual income you can make on a food truck will vary greatly on a variety of factors including your menu, how frequently you vend, where you live, and other factors.

 Why Do Food Trucks Fail?